-Not all births are the same and this going to impact on your return.
-In 2009 I had an emergency c-section and a very poorly baby and so running was so far from my thoughts.
+Not all births are the same and this going to hugely impact your return.
+In 2009 I had an emergency caesarean and a very poorly baby and so running was very far from my thoughts.
 I was only thinking about my lovely little baby boy and spending every second devoted to him.
-Fortunately after a blood transfusion he made a quick recovery but due to only weighing 5lbs 9oz I had to feed him every 90 minutes to try to get his weight up.
-This soon became 2 hours and then 3 hours but it was exhausting.
-I breast fed but then had my own complication as I was hospitalised with mastitis.
+Fortunately after a blood transfusion he recovered but due to only weighing in at 5lbs 9oz I had to feed him every 90 minutes to try to get his weight up.
+Thankfully after a few weeks this became 2 hours and then 3 hours but it was exhausting.
+I breast fed throughout but then had my own complication as I was hospitalised with mastitis.
 I felt very poorly for a few days but I was determined to continue breast feeding.
-It was extremely painful but I really focused my mind on my objective to keep breast feeding and eventually got through it.
+It was extremely painful but I got through it.
 I was then really pleased to be able to continue breast feeding my son beyond six months.

 The Needs Of Your Newborn